CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 - [ ] Texture
     - [x] Naive texture sampling
-        - [ ] A Resource Mananger to help get the handle to texture?
+        - A Resource Mananger to help get the handle to texture?
+    - [x] Bump mapping
+    - [ ] Displacement mapping
     - [ ] Deal with antialiasing

 - [ ] Better sampler